JayaswalPrateek/MyCSnotesForME/Cpp.md

 	- here the default arguments of variable z is 0 so if the value of z is not provided in the function call then its value fall backs to the default value
 	- this way using one function we can add 2 or 3 numbers
 	- allows to combine otherwise overloaded functions
-	- rule: default arguments should be declared from right to left and you cannot have a variable with no default argument in between 2 variables which have default arguments
+	- <mark style="background: #BBFABBA6;">rule</mark> <mark style="background: #BBFABBA6;">default arguments should be declared from right to left and you cannot have a variable with no default argument in between 2 variables which have default arguments</mark>
-	- all variables can have default arguments, but if one of them doesn't have one then it should be the leftmost variable and cannot lie between any 2 variables
+	- <mark style="background: #BBFABBA6;">all variables can have default arguments, but if one of them doesn't have one then it should be the leftmost variable and cannot lie between any 2 variables</mark>
 		- `int add(int x = 0, int y, int z = 0)` is an error
 		- `int add(int y, int x=0, int z = 0)` is correct
 	- It is a good practice to use `nullptr` as the default argument for functions that accept pointers, as it clearly indicates that the pointer is not pointing to a valid memory location
 		- This can help prevent issues such as dereferencing a null pointer, which can lead to undefined behavior and crashes
-- call by reference functions are handled differently by the compiler
+- <mark style="background: #D2B3FFA6;">call by reference functions are handled differently by the compiler(provided pointers are not involved)</mark>
-	- its machine code gets inserted in the machine code of the function calling another function by reference and pointers are not involved
+	- <mark style="background: #BBFABBA6;">machine code of function called by reference gets appended to machine code where the function is called by reference</mark>
 		- the function called by reference acts as if its content was in the calling function at the line where the function call happens
-		- all functions that are called by reference become inline functions because their machine code get copied to the function calling them
+		- all functions that are called by reference become inline functions because their machine code get copied to function call
-		- avoid loops in functions that are called by reference as the loop or any other complex code can change the nature of the call and it may not be by reference
+	- <mark style="background: #BBFABBA6;">avoid loops in functions that are called by reference as the loop or any other complex code can change the nature of the call and it may not be by reference anymore</mark>
 - <mark style="background: #D2B3FFA6;">return by address</mark>
 	- functions perform operation in HEAP and return an address without freeing it to the calling function which can be used to read and print by dereferencing the address
 		```cpp